Manifold Approximation by Moving Least-Squares Projection (MMLS): MLS projection for manifolds (MMLS)

 \subsubsection{Complexity of the MMLS projection}

 Since the implementation of Step 2 is straightforward, its complexity is easy to compute.
-The solution of the weighted least-squares for an $ m^{th} $ total degree $d$-dimensional scalar valued polynomial, involves solving ${m+d \choose d}$ linear equations (since this is the dimension of $\Pi_m^d$), which is $O(d^m)$ equations for small $m$.
+The solution of the weighted least-squares for an $ m^{th} $ total degree $d$-dimensional scalar-valued polynomial, involves solving ${m+d \choose d}$ linear equations (since this is the dimension of $\Pi_m^d$), which is $\OO(d^m)$ equations for small $m$.
 Even though we are solving here for an $\RR^n$-valued polynomial the least-squares matrix is the same for all of the dimensions.
-Thus, the complexity of this step is merely $O(d^{3m} + n \cdot d^m)$.
-In addition, we need to compute the distances from the relative origin $q$ which costs $O(n \cdot I)$, where $I$ is the number of points.
+Thus, the complexity of this step is merely $\OO(d^{3m} + n \cdot d^m)$.
+In addition, we need to compute the distances from the relative origin $q$ which costs $\OO(n \cdot I)$, where $I$ is the number of points.
 This can be reduced if we have a compactly supported weight function.
-Therefore, the overall complexity of the implementation of Step 2 is $O(n \cdot \tilde{I} + d^{3m} + n \cdot d^m)$, where $\tilde{I}$ is the number of points in the support of the weight function.
+Therefore, the overall complexity of the implementation of Step 2 is $\OO(n \cdot \tilde{I} + d^{3m} + n \cdot d^m)$, where $\tilde{I}$ is the number of points in the support of the weight function.

-In a similar way, the complexity of each iteration of Step 1 involves $ O(n \cdot \tilde{I} + d^{3}) $ flops; from our experiments with the algorithm 2-3 iterations are sufficient.
-However the initial guess of Step 1 involves a PCA which classically costs $O(n \cdot \tilde{I}^{2} )$.
-However, as the support should be determined such that the least-squares matrix is invertible we get that $\tilde{I} \propto O(d^m)$.
-Thus, we can use a randomized rank $d$ SVD implementation such as the one detailed in \cite{aizenbud2016SVD} and reduce the complexity of this step to $O(n \cdot \tilde{I} ) + \tilde{O}(n \cdot d^2)$, where $\tilde{O}$ neglects logarithmic factors of $d$.
-Plugging in the estimated size of $\tilde{I}$, we get that the overall complexity of Step 1 amounts to $O(n \cdot d^m)$
+In a similar way, the complexity of each iteration of Step 1 involves $ \OO(n \cdot \tilde{I} + d^{3}) $ flops; from our experiments with the algorithm 2-3 iterations are sufficient to achieve good approximations (the entire numerical section was carried out using just 3 iterations).
+However, the initial guess of Step 1 involves a PCA which classically costs $\OO(n \cdot \tilde{I}^{2} )$.
+However, as the support should be determined such that the least-squares matrix is invertible we get that $\tilde{I} \propto \OO(d^m)$.
+Thus, we can use a randomized rank $d$ SVD implementation such as the one detailed in \cite{aizenbud2016SVD} and reduce the complexity of this step to $\OO(n \cdot \tilde{I} ) + \tilde{O}(n \cdot d^2)$, where $\tilde{O}$ neglects logarithmic factors of $d$.
+Plugging in the estimated size of $\tilde{I}$, we get that the overall complexity of Step 1 amounts to $\OO(n \cdot d^m)$

-\begin{corollary} The overall complexity for the projection of a given point $r$ onto the approximating manifold is $O( n \cdot d^m + d^{3m})$.
+\begin{corollary} The overall complexity for the projection of a given point $r$ onto the approximating manifold is $\OO( n \cdot d^m + d^{3m})$.
 Therefore, the approximation is linear in the ambient dimension $n$. \end{corollary}